Osino Partner Announces New Lithium Discovery and Phase 1 Drilling Results at Omaruru Lithium Project, Namibia

 VANCOUVER, British Columbia, March 31, 2023 (GLOBE NEWSWIRE) -- Osino Resources Corp.
-(TSXV:OSI) (FSE:RSR1) (OTCQX:OSIIF) ("Osino” or “the Company”) is pleased to provide an update on its majority-owned Omaruru Lithium Project (“Omaruru” or “the Project”) in central Namibia following the completion of a Phase 1 Reverse Circulation (“RC”) drill program by Prospect Resources Limited (ASX:PSC) (FRA:5E8) (“Prospect”).
-Osino entered into an Earn-In and Shareholder Agreement (the “Agreement”) with Prospect in Q4 2022 whereby Prospect can earn up to 51% and potentially up to 85% interest in the Project (see Osino press release dated September 30, 2022).
+OSI RSR OSIIF ("Osino" or "the Company") is pleased to provide an update on its majority-owned Omaruru Lithium Project ("Omaruru" or "the Project") in central Namibia following the completion of a Phase 1 Reverse Circulation ("RC") drill program by Prospect Resources Limited PSC (FRA:5E8) ("Prospect").
+Osino entered into an Earn-In and Shareholder Agreement (the "Agreement") with Prospect in Q4 2022 whereby Prospect can earn up to 51% and potentially up to 85% interest in the Project (see Osino press release dated September 30, 2022).

 Omaruru is located 20km southeast of Osino's Twin Hills Gold Project for which a DFS is anticipated to be delivered in Q2 2023.
 Located east of Karibib and spanning 175km2 (see Figure 1), Omaruru is situated near several historical and current lithium mining operations, including Lepidico's Karibib Lithium Project located about 10km to the southwest.
 Omaruru is accessible by road from the sealed B2 National Highway which links the capital Windhoek, 130km the southeast, to the port at Walvis Bay, about 240km further southwest.